grey-software/focused-browsing/README.md

 ### News Feed Eradicator by Jordan West

-Focused Browsing originally started as two separate student projects called Twitter Focus and LinkedIn Focus.
+buyao originally started as two separate student projects called Twitter Focus and LinkedIn Focus.
 Both of these were inspired by [News Feed Eradicator for Facebook](News Feed Eradicator for Facebook).

 We are sincerely grateful to Jordan for